danschultz/dotfiles/README.md

 ## Usage

-  1. `script/bootstrap` is the setup script
+  1. `script/bootstrap` runs `brew bundle` and symlinks any files to your home directory
-  2. `script/install` will invoke any `package/install.sh` script
+  2. `script/install` runs any `package/install.sh` scripts
-  3. Any script in `bin` will available on your path
+  3. Any scripts in `bin` will be available on your path
-  4. Any `package/path.sh` is sourced and should setup your path
+  4. Any `package/path.sh` files are loaded first and is intended to modify your path
-  5. Any `package/completion.sh` is sourced next and should setup autocompletions`
+  5. Any `package/completion.sh` is sourced second and is intended to setup autocompletions
-  6. Any `package/*.symlink` will get symlinked to `~/`
+  6. Any `package/*.symlink` will get symlinked to your home directory

 ## TODOs